 Bottoms: Pants or skirt?
 The perennial question.
 I don’t think it matters.
 You must be comfortable.
 Just leave behind the trailing earthmother skirts you wore in graduate school.
 You are a young professional.
 You have to look like one.
 Old-timers bewail the homogenization of the assistant professoriate, in their sea of dull grey suits.
 Nevertheless, own a grey suit.
 Just make it really, really stylish grey suit.
 And wear it with killer shoes.

-Shoes: For the job interview, wear a heel between 1 and 3 inches.
+Shoes: You don’t need to wear heels if you don’t usually.
+Flats or even better, flat-heeled boots (ankle boots or knee-height) are great.
+If you do like heels, for the job interview, wear a heel between 1 and 3 inches.
 I don’t recommend flats because, frankly, you need the height.
 Above 3 inches, and you’re tottering.
 I wear this kind of heel every day, but that’s me.
 I like heels.
 Avoid stillettos and kitten heels–they stick in sidewalk cracks and trip you.
 The round or square toe and a stacked heel keeps you safe from falling over as you approach the podium.
 Beyond these rules, express yourself.
 Have the hippest shoes that you can pull off.
 They give you mystique.
-They say, “I’m brilliant AND I’m cool suckaz.”
-You want your students to be a little bit intimidated, and your colleagues to feel a little bit inadequate.
+They say, “I’m brilliant AND I’m cool.”

 Your Briefcase: You’re not still using a backpack because that would be sad.
 You bike to work?
 Of course you have a messenger bag.
 Now take out your briefcase and look at it.
 Is it stained?
 Is it ripped?
 Is it canvas?
 Throw it out and go buy yourself a high quality, stylish leather or microfiber briefcase, preferably black, but there’s some give on that one.
 If you want a limited edition graphic designer item, go for it.
 It’ll add to your mystique: “Oh this?
 It’s from London, so, yeah….”